 6.4 The annual reports are to give:

-6.4.1 information on any steps taken by the Trust to secure that (taken as a whole) the actual membership of its Public Constituency is representative of those eligible for such membership; and
+6.4.1 information on any steps taken by the Trust to secure that (taken as a whole) the actual membership of its Public Constituency and the Patients’ Constituency is representative of those eligible for such membership;

+6.4.2 information on any occasions in the period to which the report relates on which the Council of Governors exercised its power under paragraph 9.21.2g of the Constitution;

+6.4.3 information on the Trust's policy on pay and on the work of the Trust's remuneration committee and such other procedures as the Trust has on pay;

+6.4.4 information on the remuneration of the directors and on the expenses of the governors and the directors;

+6.4.5 information on the impact that income received by the Trust otherwise than from the provision of goods and services for the purpose of the health service in England has had on the provision by the Trust of goods and services for those purposes; and

-6.4.2 any other information Monitor requires.
+6.4.6 any other information Monitor requires.

 6.5 In order to comply with the Regulatory Framework in all respects and in particular in relation to the matters which are set out above, the Council of Governors may request that a matter which relates to annual accounts or forward planning is included on the agenda for a meeting of the Board.